TMcEnteggart/irish-mountains/README.md

 ![Nav Menu](/docs/snippets/nav_bar.png)
 * Footer
    * This will contain icon links to social media websites.
-These websites will open in a new tab and be accessable to screen reader users by aria labels.
+These websites will open in a new tab and be accessible to screen reader users by aria labels.
    * This will allow users to follow the Irish Mountains community on social media that may contain more up to date information than the site.

 ![Footer](/docs/snippets/footer.png)